Unsupervised learning#

 n_clusters = 5

-title="K-means: data colorued by elbow method"
+title="K-means: data coloured by elbow method"

 kmeans_and_plot(X, n_clusters, title)